Links

 Use HTML in the setting field to style the content of the Description

-Adding content to the Tooltip setting will add a new UI element to the field represented by a question icon.
+Adding content to the Tooltip setting will add a new UI element to the field represented by a question icon next to the field label.
 The content inside the Tooltip setting will display when a user hovers over the UI element.
 Tooltips are a great way of providing detailed instructions or helper tips without taking up space on your form.

 Use HTML in the Tooltip setting field to style the content inside the Tooltip.